CYBAVO/sofa_mock_server/README.md

 Query the detailed information of the withdrawal callback by the order ID.

-> This API only provides in-chain transactions query, for those in-pool transactions use [Query All Withdrawal Transaction States](#query-all-withdrawal-transaction-states) API instead.
+> This API only provides in-chain transactions query, for those not in-chain transactions use [Query All Withdrawal Transaction States](#query-all-withdrawal-transaction-states) API instead.

 ##### Request